Free Pinellas County Public Records: Arrests, Criminal, Marital

 There are two major types of background checks:

-Level 1: A level 1 background check provides local criminal history and other information in Pinellas County public records.
 It does not include nationwide criminal records and can be inaccurate as it is carried out by searching for the subject’s name and demographic information which can match other records in the system.

 This type of check is usually performed for personal reasons, such as getting to know more about someone the searcher knows, and cannot be used to make employment or housing decisions.